CyanLaser/CyanTrigger/README.md

+# CyanTrigger Deprecation
+CyanTrigger will not be receiving new feature updates.
+CyanTrigger should continue to work for some time.
+Long term, it is recommended to learn [official creation tools](https://creators.vrchat.com/worlds/udon/).
+VRChat does not currently have tools to support non-programmers, such as the users of CyanTrigger.
+If this concerns you, [give VRChat your feedback](https://feedback.vrchat.com).

 # CyanTrigger
 CyanTrigger is an Udon compiler with focus on in-scene editing.
 The interface resembles the old SDK2 VRC Trigger interface, but has more functionality.
 CyanTrigger has full access to all of Udon and can work with UdonGraph and UdonSharp.